Tului2020/prince-john/README.md

 ## Technologies
 1. _Ruby on Rails_
-   * Ruby on Rails is a server-side model–view–controller framework that provides default structures for databases, webservices, and webapps.
+   * Ruby on Rails is a server-side model–view–controller framework that provides default structures for databases, webservices, and web-apps.
 2. _PostgreSQL_
    * PostgreSQL is a relational database management system emphasizing extensibility and SQL compliance.
 3. _Ajax_